ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

 This release comes with a command to clean up the duplicated entries in the `ezcontentobject_attribute` table, caused by the issue described in [IBX-8562](https://issues.ibexa.co/browse/IBX-8562).

-If you're affected you can remove the duplicated entries by running the `ibexa:content:remove-duplicate-fields` command:
+If you're affected you can remove the duplicated entries by running the following command:
 ``` bash
 php bin/console ibexa:content:remove-duplicate-fields
 ```